connordominik1/connordominik1.github.io/index.md

 Juanita!

 First of all, thank you SO much for taking the graduation pictues.
 Dang they are georgeous.
+I appretiate having a fellow university student to gossip with about terrible administration and terrible professors.
+It's crazy how your struggles match my own regardless of the different campus.
+I think we would have had a great time being roomates or neighbors and stufying together.
+Even when we aren't in study-mode, I have a great time with you.
+You have
 ...

 ---